google/xls/docs_src/dslx_reference.md

 }(init_accum);
 ```

-Conceptually the for loop "evolves" the accumulator as it iterates, and
+Conceptually the `for` loop "evolves" the accumulator as it iterates, and
-ultimately pops it out as the result of its evaluation.
+ultimately evaluates to the last value of that accumulator.

 #### Examples